 This year’s format combined the methods of the two previous years, offering both a set of up to six nominations, along with an option to nominate and vote for something else (with an accompanying text field), and an option to not vote at all in that category.
 This approach will be used again for the 2016 vote, when the time comes – and with the format now ‘stable’ a little more automation can go into setting it up in the first place!

 So, all that remains is to say congratulations to the winners – who are as follows:

-Best commercial product
+Best commercial software

-Best non-commercial product
+Best non-commercial software

 Best game or diversion

 And the winner, with 58% of the vote, is Star Fighter 3000, originally from FedNet and now free from Christopher Bazley.

 And the winner, with 33% of the vote, is the Raspberry Pi 2, from the Raspberry Pi Foundation, a credit card-sized, low cost board on which RISC OS runs extremely well.

 And the winner, with 34% of the vote, is Aemulor, from Adrian Lees and Spellings.net, a solution originally designed for the IyonixPC, allowing incompatible 26-bit software to run on the 32-bit system, and now updated to address incompatibilities with newer systems on which RISC OS runs.